-Giving up gets such an unecessarily bad rap.
+Giving up gets such an unnecessarily bad rap.

 I’ve neglected my gardening for most of the summer.
 I don’t do vegetables, just perennials, with a few annuals in pots.
 This year, the deer have been voracious, eating things they never touched before.
 Even my makeshift deer “fencing”–rows of